Your Trusted Bankruptcy Attorney

-A trusted bankruptcy attorney Middletown, CT residents can count on from The Law Offices of Ronald I. Chorches knows that filing for bankruptcy might be the right thing for you to do during hard times.
+We are a bankruptcy attorney Middletown, CT residents count on.
+The Law Offices of Ronald I. Chorches knows that filing for bankruptcy might be the right thing for you to do during hard times.
 A common misunderstanding about bankruptcy is that it means you have no options or a bleak future.
 This is far from the truth.
 Filing for bankruptcy can allow you and your family to have a significant amount of freedom.
 This may be the one way that you can begin taking back your financial freedom and wiping your slate clean.

 When you decide to file for bankruptcy, you may be wondering if you are able to choose the type of bankruptcy you file for.
 For the most part, you will file for either Chapter 7 or Chapter 13.

 Don’t worry about choosing.
-When you work with an attorney, they will examine your finances closely, look at your debts, and look at your assets.
-They can help determine which bankruptcy you are qualified for and help you create a plan.
+When you work with one of our expert bankruptcy attorneys in Middletown, CT, they will examine your finances closely, look at your debts, and look at your assets.
+They will determine which bankruptcy you are qualified for and help you create a plan.

+Chapter 11 Bankruptcy.
 If you are a small business owner who is facing financial difficulties, you may be thinking about filing for bankruptcy.
-In this situation, a bankruptcy attorney Middletown, CT clients trust may recommend filing for Chapter 11 bankruptcy.
+In this situation, a bankruptcy attorney in Middletown, CT may recommend filing for Chapter 11 bankruptcy.
 Chapter 11 bankruptcy is a specific chapter of the United States Bankruptcy Code that primarily deals with reorganizing businesses, including corporations, partnerships, and sole proprietorships.
 It is often referred to as “business bankruptcy” or “reorganization bankruptcy.”
 Chapter 11 allows financially troubled businesses to sustain their operations while formulating a strategy to settle debts and confront financial challenges.

 The central feature of Chapter 11 is the composing of a restructuring or reorganization plan.
 This plan outlines how the business will restructure its operations and finances to become profitable again.
 It often involves renegotiating contracts, reducing debt, and potentially selling assets.
 Of course, this is one of the most critical, and most challenging, steps of the Chapter 11 bankruptcy process.
 The restructuring plan must clearly articulate how creditors will be treated and how rights will be altered.
 Further, it must fully conform to all aspects of Connecticut bankruptcy law.